steel9/CSClock/README.md

 0.2.0 news:
 - Automatic updates
-- CSClock now uses an installer, but a portable version is available
+- CSClock now uses an installer, but a portable version is available.
 - Finally, you can now fully minimize CSClock to the tray!
 It is not stuck in the taskbar anymore.
 - You can now track your computer time without setting limits!